Metabole/reverdle/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To set up a local copy of the current patch of Reverdle, simply download the .js file and [the main page](view-source:https://metabole.ga/reverdle/index.html) into the same directory and open the index.html page.
+To set up a local copy of the current patch of Reverdle, simply go to metabole.ga/reverdle, press CTRL+S, select "Webpage, Complete", and then go into the directory you saved it to and open the index.html page.
 This version will eventually fall forward/backward in terms of used words as it is not going to sync with this version.

 ### Prerequisites